Stefan-Pasch/Stefan-Pasch.github.io/stocknlp.md

 Therefore, with StonkBERT, we focus on the following main questions:

-- 1. Can Language-Models predict the performance of a stock **one year** after the publication of related text data?
+- i.
+Can Language-Models predict the performance of a stock **one year** after the publication of related text data?
-- 2. If yes, is it dependent on the type of document that is used in the analysis?
+- ii.
+If yes, is it dependent on the type of document that is used in the analysis?
 (We investigate three types of documents that are commonly used for this purpose: **News articles, blogs, and annual company reports)**

 #### Getting Stock-Related Text Data and Stock Prices